wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 _Figure 2_

-Now let’s see what’s going on in Figure 2.
-A queen is first placed in cell 1, and then the search moves on to Region 2, where cells 5 and 6 are ignored because of the constraints.
+Now let’s see what is going on in Figure 2.
+A queen is first placed in cell 1, and then the search moves on to Region 2, where cell 5 is ignored because of a column constraint and cell 6 is ignored because of a diagonal constraint.
 It places the queen in cell 7.
 The board at this point is shown on the right.
 When it moves to Region 3, it hits a dead-end, there is no cell available where the queen can be placed without violating the constraints.

 At that point, we could imagine Spin backtracking.
 Let’s look at the following illustration to see what happens next.